What We Talk About When We Talk About Rape

 Writing from the viewpoint of a survivor, writer, daughter, mother, counselor and activist, Sohaila Abdulali looks at what we – women, men, trans people, politicians, teachers, writers, sex workers, feminists, sages, mansplainers, victims and families – think about rape.
 She also explores what we don’t say.

 She asks pertinent questions: Is rape always a life-defining event?
 Does rape always symbolize something?
 Is rape worse than death?
 Is rape related to desire?
 Who gets raped?
 Is rape inevitable?
 Is one rape worse than the other?
 Who rapes?
 What is consent?
 How do you recover a sense of safety and joy?
 How do you raise sons?
 Who gets to judge?

-Available October 2018 in Australia/New Zealand, India and the UK and November 2018 in the US.
+Available October 2018 in Australia/New Zealand, South Asia and the UK and November 2018 in the US.